PacurariuIM/Project_1_Nutrition/journal/monitoring.md

 - Add a docker-compose.yml with: Prometheus, Node Exporter, Blackbox Exporter, Grafana
 - Configure service ports and volumes.

-## Configure Prometheus

-- Create prometheus.yml with scrape targets (Node Exporter (for system metrics), Blackbox Exporter (for probing the app))
-- Define scrape intervals and job labels.

 ## Configure Grafana

 - Launch Grafana container and log in.